JadenLabs/COB/README.md

 > Join here @ https://discord.gg/g4fHqnSNr2

 ## Setup
-If you want to use this bot for yourself follow these steps.
+If you would like to use this bot for yourself, follow these steps:

 1. **Install** the latest version of [Node.js](https://nodejs.org/).